qarix3/mathematical-finance/fundamental/README.md

     ```

 13. Now find the cash and cash equivalents on the balance sheet, in this example we will use, $41,350.
 Now find long-term debt balance on the balance sheet, in this example, we will use $16,962.
 14. Take the following inputs and add (subtract debt though) to get the company value using the DCF model.
 15. You would then take the company value and then divide it by the number of shares outstanding, which will give you the value of the stock price using the DCF model.

+### Summary
+- EPS
+- ROE
+- ROA
+- Long term debt
+- Total Income
+- Debt to Equity
+- Interest Coverage Ratio

+Warning Signs List based on value investing logic

+Given list of the companies, find out the feasibility to invest
+Been in market minimal 10 years
+Have the track records (EPS per year)
+Have efficiency (ROE > 15%) -- Net income / shareholder equity
+Determine manipulation (ROA > 7%) -- Net income / Total Asset
+Have small long term debt (Long term debt <5* total income)
+Low Debt to Equity
+Ability to pay interest: (Interest Coverage Ratio >3) -- EBIT / Interest expenses

+Decision Machine based on Marginal Price From Stocks EPS

+Decision-making from each company in terms of return rate given the value investing methodology
+Find EPS Annual Compounded Growth Rate
+Estimate EPS 10 years from now
+Estimate stock price 10 years from now (Stock Price EPS * Average PE)
+Determine target by price today based on returns(discount rate 15%/20%)
+Add margin of safety (Safety net 15%)
+Buy if market price is lower than the marginal price
+Sell if market price is higher than the marginal price

+Additional Assessments

+Qualitative Assessment of the companies
+Advantages in business (product differentiation, branding, low price producer, high switching cost, legal barriers to entry)
+Ability of foolhardy management (even a fool can run)
+Avoid price competitive business